DocOtak/jsonprofile/README.md

       5: Put index value into "missing"
       9: Discard index value

-      This is a somewhat continious scale with some mappings:
+      This is a somewhat continuous scale with some mappings:
       woce:
       0          0.4             0.9         1
       |-----------|---------------|----------|